Software Productivity II : Online

 Why study Software Productivity II : Online?

-Software productivity is a term used to describe the effective use of software to accomplish common business activities.
+Software productivity is the effective use of software to accomplish common business activities.
 Software skills include word processing, spreadsheet, database, presentation, project management, accounting and digital media.

 Graduates will be qualified to work for many types of businesses in a variety of positions.
-The software productivity certificate is a flexible 100% online program, allowing students to earn the certificate from anywhere!
+The software productivity certificate is a flexible 100 percent online program, allowing students to earn the certificate from anywhere.
 It is the perfect fit for students who are not able to attend classes on campus, including people who are employed but are seeking a promotion or career change.

 With a software productivity certificate, you may pursue many different careers.
 Some of your opportunities for employment include the following: